-In addition to general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to DM Policy 2 Allocated Sites, and appropriate contributions to infrastructure provision in the Developer Contributions SPD, development on this site will be subject to the following:
+In addition to the general policy requirements in the Core Strategy and the Development Management Policies in Chapter 7, with particular reference to Policy DM2 Allocated Sites, and Policy DM3 Developer Contributions and Planning Obligations, development on this site will be subject to the following:

-- The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding areas; - Appropriate design which addresses the sites important gateway location and manages the transition into the main built up area.
-To support this approach landscape buffering will be required along the eastern edge of the allocation; and - Pre-determination archaeological evaluation submitted as part of any planning application and post determination mitigation measures secured by condition on any planning consent are likely to be required.
+- The positive management of surface water through the design and layout of development to ensure that there is no detrimental impact in run-off into surrounding residential areas or the existing drainage regime. - Appropriate design which addresses the site's gateway location and manages the transition into the main built up area.
+To support this approach landscape buffering will be required along the eastern edge of the allocation; and - Pre-determination archaeological evaluation submitted as part of any planning application and post-determination mitigation measures secured by condition on any planning consent are likely to be required.